huijari/dictbot/README.md

 ## Running the tests

-The project has a npm script for running the tests with Jest:
+The project has a npm script for running the tests with [jest](https://github.com/facebook/jest):

 ```sh
 npm test